Robert Abbott (director): An Exile's Home in the Bronx (2014)

-The film focuses on Irish Immigrants living in New York, and their desire to stay in touch with their heritage through the national sport of Ireland: Gaelic Football.
+The film focuses on Irish immigrants living in New York and their desire to stay in touch with their heritage through the national sport of Ireland: Gaelic Football.
 The immigrants play for the New York Football team and are followed through their journey of competing in the All-Ireland Championship (A 32-team Gaelic Football Tournament).
-Abbott was Executive Producer for the Documentary, which was released in Ireland in 2014.
+Abbott was Executive Producer for the documentary, which was released in Ireland in 2014.

 ESPN 30 for 30: Catholics vs. Convicts (2016)

-Abbott was the executive producer of Patrick Creadon's Catholics vs. Convicts, which documents the 1988 college football game between the Notre Dame Fighting Irish and the Miami Hurricanes and the hype leading up to this face-off.
+Abbott was the executive producer of Patrick Creadon's Catholics vs. Convicts, which documents the 1988 college football game between the Notre Dame Fighting Irish and the Miami Hurricanes and the hype leading up to it.
 Notre Dame students labeled the University of Miami's team “convicts” creating added tensions and animosity by both teams.
 The documentary gives student and player accounts during this time, and highlights the widespread media publicity surrounding the game.
 The special is available to stream on ESPN+.
 The documentary was nominated for Best Documentary or Nonfiction Series at the 2017 Emmy Awards.